da4all/da4all.github.io/_cards/mapping-police-violence.md

   author: "We the Protestors-Campaign Zero"
   date:
   license:
-  citation: "We the Protestors-Campaign Zero.‘Mapping Police Violence.’ https://mappingpoliceviolence.org"
+  citation: "We the Protestors-Campaign Zero.
+'Mapping Police Violence.' https://mappingpoliceviolence.org."
 ---